5 Quick Tricks to Increase WordPress Website SpeedYeap Digital

 Increasing your WordPress website speed is crucial.
 More and more website owners want practical and quick solutions.
 So, just in case you are asking why?
 Here are two solid answers.

 User Experience: The stats don’t lie.
-No one likes to be delayed by slow service, therefore when if you have a website you must remember that your visitors’ patience run very low.
+No one likes to be delayed by slow service, therefore when if you have a website you must remember that your visitors’ patience runs very low.
 Studies have shown that 47% of visitors abandon a website that takes over 2 seconds to load.
-Only 1 second delay in page loading time results in a 7% decrease in conversion.
+An only a 1-second delay in page loading time results in a 7% decrease in conversion.

 Google: Website speed is a ranking factor.
 Google has made it clear that the speed of your site will influence its position in SERPs.
 Of course, faster websites rank higher.
 You can learn more about WordPress SEO from our post: WordPress SEO Guide for Beginners